Uber loses its license to operate in London

 Uber’s current license to operate in London is due to expire on September 30.
 The company claims to have some 3.5 million users in London and around 40,000 drivers operating on its platform.

-The company’s prior license expired in May but was extended for four months as the regulator continued to deliberate over whether it should grant Uber another full five year term in the face of rising criticism against its business — including on issues such as workers’ rights and public safety.
+Its prior license expired in May but was extended by TfL for four months as the regulator continued to deliberate over whether it should grant Uber another full five year term in the face of rising criticism against its business — including on issues such as workers’ rights and public safety.

 Earlier this month a cross-party group of MPs wrote to TfL urging it to strip the company of its license to operate in the UK capital, arguing the company has not shown itself to be a “fit and proper operator”.

 This followed accusations made this summer by London’s Met Police that Uber has been failing to report sex attacks by drivers on its platform.

 While last year the GMB Union helped bring two test cases to a UK employment tribunal accusing Uber of acting unlawfully by not providing drivers with basic workers’ rights like holiday pay and the minimum wage.

-Note: Update: In a statement, Tom Elvidge, general manager of Uber in London, said: